Achemsamuel/Coin/README.md

 - Build the application and test it.

 ## Challenges
-- **Loading SVG in Swift**
+- **Loading SVG in Swift:**

 This was solved by utilizing the powerful Swift WKWebViw to load the SVG.
 Firstly, the SVG is downloaded using the URLSessionDataTask and then the data is conveted into a String(data: svgData, encoding: .utf8).
 This string is then loaded inside a <div>svgString<\div> and loaded into the WKWebView.